M&S Bank

 Marks & Spencer Financial Services plc, trading as M&S Bank, is a retail bank operating in the United Kingdom.
-It was originally formed as the financial services division of the British retailer Marks & Spencer in 1985 and adopted its current name in 2012.
+The company was founded in 1985 as St Michael Financial Services as the financial services division of Marks & Spencer and adopted its current name in 2012.

 Initially focused on providing credit through in-house store cards, the bank now provides a range of products to personal customers including credit cards, loans, savings, insurance and foreign currency exchange.

-M&S Bank is operated as a joint-venture with HSBC and has been a wholly owned subsidiary of the latter since its sale in November 2004.
+M&S Bank is operated as a joint-venture with HSBC UK and has been a wholly owned subsidiary of the latter since its sale in November 2004.
 The bank retains its own banking licence and board and continues to occupy its purpose-built headquarters in Chester.

 The bank is authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.
 It subscribes to the Lending Code.

 History

-The bank was launched by Marks and Spencer as St Michael Financial Services in 1985, using the company's then main house brand.
+The bank was launched by Marks & Spencer as St Michael Financial Services in 1985, using the company's then main house brand.
 It initially specialised in operating its 'Chargecard' store card, before moving on to launch other credit offerings over the following few years.

-The company was renamed Marks & Spencer Financial Services in 1988, and Marks and Spencer Unit Trust Management was established to provide unit trust funds the same year.
+The company was renamed Marks & Spencer Financial Services in 1988, and Marks & Spencer Unit Trust Management was established to provide unit trust funds the same year.
 In 1989, personal loans were introduced, followed by interest-free loans for M&S furniture purchases in 1991.

 A rebranding as M&S Money took place in 2003 and the product range was expanded with the launch of the '&More' credit card.
 A combination of new customers and conversion of former Chargecard holders secured a base of 2.1 million cardholders by the end of March 2004, making the company a top ten credit card issuer within the UK.

 During 2004, as part of an effort to reduce costs and return money to shareholders, Marks & Spencer reached an agreement to sell the company to HSBC for £580 million.
-Under the terms of the sale, it was agreed that M&S and HSBC would share profits from M&S Money until at least 2019.
+Under the terms of the sale, it was agreed that M&S and HSBC would share profits from M&S Money until at least 2019 with subsequent renewals committing to maintain the partnership until at least 2031.

 In 2019, the bank began its sponsorship of the M&S Bank Arena, a major events venue in nearby Liverpool.

 M&S Bank was reported as having between 3 and 4 million customers in early 2021.

 Products and services

 M&S Bank provides a range of financial services to personal customers.
-Many have features designed to appeal specifically to Marks and Spencer customers.
+Many have features designed to appeal specifically to Marks & Spencer customers.

-Products are sold and serviced primarily online and by telephone, with additional marketing activity carried out through Marks and Spencer's stores and website.
+Products are sold and serviced primarily online and by telephone, with additional marketing activity carried out through Marks & Spencer's stores and website.
 The bank also operated a small number of in-store branches between 2012 and 2021.